InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/SERVER_INSTALL.md

 1) Preparing the equipment: a) find an appropriate project server; b) add scripts to one or more remote clients.

-2) Flashing the base OS: The server and client will need a base operating system installed.
+2) Flashing the base OS: The server (Ubuntu) and client (Win 10) will need a base operating system installed.

 3) Creating a test network: To isolate this network from the local network, a router will be setup.